Permanent prostate brachytherapy

 To prepare for prostate brachytherapy, you will:

-- Meet with a radiation oncologist.
-A radiation oncologist is a doctor who uses radiation to treat cancer.
+- Meet with a doctor who treats cancer with radiation (radiation oncologist).
 The radiation oncologist will explain the available procedures and the possible risks and benefits of each.
 Together you can decide whether prostate brachytherapy is the best treatment for you.

 - Undergo scans to plan for treatment.
-Before you begin treatment, you'll undergo imaging scans of your prostate, such as ultrasound, computerized tomography (CT) and magnetic resonance imaging (MRI).
-These scans help your radiation oncologist and other members of the treatment planning team decide the dose and positioning of the radiation.
+Imaging scans of your prostate, such as ultrasound, computerized tomography (CT) and magnetic resonance imaging (MRI), help your radiation oncologist and other members of the treatment planning team decide the dose and positioning of the radiation.
+These tests can be done before your procedure or at the beginning of your procedure.

 What you can expect